Harmonic mappings between singular metric spaces: Introduction

 As an immediate corollary of Theorem~\ref{thm:gradient flow} and the Rellich compactness theorem for Sobolev mappings, we obtain the following corollary. \bc In the setting of Theorem~\ref{thm:gradient flow}, if $X$ is compact and $Y$ is proper, then the flow $u_t$ converges to a constant mapping as $t\to\infty$. \ec

-As an easy consequence of our proof of Theorem~\ref{thm:main thm existence and uniqueness}, we can show that the Sobolev space $\mathcal{KS}^{1,2}_\phi(\Omega,Y)$ is NPC and consequently solve the initial boundary value problem via the exact same method as in~\cite[Theorem 3.4]{m98}.
+As an easy consequence of our proof of Theorem~\ref{thm:main thm existence and uniqueness}, we can show that the Sobolev space $\mathcal{KS}^{1,2}_\phi(\Omega,Y)$ is NPC and consequently solve the initial boundary value problem via the exactly same method as in~\cite[Theorem 3.4]{m98}.

-\bt[Solvability of the initial boundary value problem] Assume $X$ has property B and $Y$ is NPC.
+\bt[Solvability of the initial boundary value problem] Assume $X$ is $\RCD(K,N)$ and $Y$ is NPC.
 For any given map $\phi\in KS^{1,2}(\Omega,Y)$, the following problem admits a solution in the sense of~\cite[Theorem 1.13]{m98}:

 Moreover, if $\Omega$ is relatively compact in $X$, then $\hat{u}=\lim_{t\to\infty}u(t)$ exists and is the unique harmonic mapping solving the Dirichlet problem of Korevaar and Schoen with boundary data $\phi$. \et